 - Benefit from experience.
 An experienced Title 38 attorney likely has handled dozens, if not hundreds, of similar cases.
 Why reinvent the wheel?
 Having a solid team support you – answer your questions, secure documents and evidence, and develop a coherent strategic approach — can be invaluable in terms of your peace of mind.

 Contact a Qualified VA Attorney Today for the Insight You Need

-The The Law Offices of Eric L. Pines, PLLC team would like to learn what happened at your federal workplace, emergency room or office and develop a systematic approach to obtain justice and results, so you can return to the more important of caring for patients.
+The Pines Federal team would like to learn what happened at your federal workplace, emergency room or office and develop a systematic approach to obtain justice and results, so you can return to the more important of caring for patients.
 Please call us for a confidential consultation.